channelninja/channel.ninja/README.md

 # channel.ninja

-channel.ninja is a tool to recommend channel partners for your lightning node.
+<a href='https://channel.ninja'>channel.ninja</a> is a tool to recommend channel partners for your lightning node.

 ## Installation